nikolaytopalov/VistARPCViewer/README.md

 VistARPCViewer
 ==============

-VistARPCViewer is already part of the VistAViewer.
+VistARPCViewer is already part of the VistAViewer - https://github.com/nikolaytopalov/VistAViewer .
 Left for reference only.

 With VistA RPC Viewer you can: